muhammadjan428/mastering_git/readme.md

-## Hello, Git!
+## Welcome to Git!

+- This is coming from branch2
 - i am adding this from 'branch-nametwo'

-- i am gonna change this

-- it will work or not

-- it is new branch